Co-Shadow/Co-Shadow/README.md

-- 👋 Hey there, I’m @Co-Shadow.
+- 👋 Hey there, I’m Simon.
--       Name is Simon.
 -
 - 👀 I’m interested in a lot of things, from level design with the source engine to programming with languages, mostly C# and anything around the .NET ecosystem.
 - 🌱 I’m currently expanding my knowledge in programming due to Uni studies and some personal interest.
 Also doing a handy work in learning Game Design Engines, mostly Unity and Godot.